green7ea/blog/README.md

 This is what the most complex file in our tiny example looks like.
-The important thing to notice is that the assembly code is grouped into the `<main>` function and that there are calls to functions that don't yet exists like the call to sub
+The important thing to notice is that the assembly code is grouped into the `<main>` function and that there are calls to functions that don't yet exist like the call to `sub` copied below:
-bellow:

 ```
 25:	e8 00 00 00 00       	callq  2a <main+0x2a>